-Evolutionary origins of human dietary patternsFebruary 15th, 2013 in Health /
+Evolutionary origins of human dietary patternsFebruary 15, 2013 in Medicine & Health / Health

 William Leonard has conducted extensive research on the diets and ways of prehistoric populations.
 A paper on his research will be presented Friday, Feb.
 15, at the annual meeting of the American Association for the Advancement of Science (AAAS).
 The research shows that the transition from subsistence to a modern, sedentary lifestyle has created energy imbalances that have increased rapidly—evolutionarily speaking—in recent years and now play a major role in obesity.